elabftw/elabdoc/doc/generalities.rst

 Let's define a few terms first:

 * **Instance**: a running eLabFTW service, for example: https://eln.example.org
-* **Team**: the main way to compartimentalize users
+* **Team**: the main unit for a group of users
-* **Sysadmin**: a user with Sysadmin rights can modify the Instance configuration and create Teams, it is generally the same person that installed the Instance
+* **Sysadmin**: technical role: a user with Sysadmin rights can modify the Instance configuration and create Teams, it is generally the same person that installed the Instance and manages the server.
+See the :doc:`Sysadmin guide <sysadmin-guide>`.
 * **Admin**: a user with Admin rights for a given team has access to the Admin Panel and can manage settings related to their Team.
-A given user can be Admin in Team A and User in Team B
+A given user can be Admin in Team A and User in Team B. See the :doc:`Admin guide <admin-guide>`.
-* **User**: a user with an account on the Instance, belonging to at least one Team
+* **User**: a user with an account on the Instance, belonging to at least one Team.
+See the :doc:`User guide <user-guide>`.

 We could also mention the role of **Instance Coordinator**, someone identified by the Users as the person to go to for all things eLab in the institution.
 It might be Research Data Managers, or a designated Researcher or Engineer that is very familiar with eLabFTW.
 This person could have access to managing the relationship between users and teams.
 They could animate the internal chat room related to eLabFTW usage.
+See the :doc:`Instance Coordinator documentation page <coordinator-guide>`.

 General principles
 ==================